IT-WIBRC/WikiAuto/README.md

 - Received an email when their content is approved or rejected (If their email is provided)
 - (Maybe) create a draft content (must provide an email to identify them when they will come back to edit)
 - Create a badge dynamically when not listed in the proposition list
+- See all the content accepted
+- Filter content by group, name, most liked or disliked

 ### Other features

-A rejected content will be automatically deleted if not updated two days later.
+- A rejected content will be automatically deleted if not updated two days later.
+- If content reaches a certain number of dislikes, it will be deleted